cyrichardson/docs-cloud-keep/api-docs/concepts.rst

 You can use one of the following methods to store a secret:

 -  Submit a **POST** request against the secrets resource.
-Include both the secret metadata and the secret data itself (the payload as it is called in Cloud Keep) in the JSON body.
+Include both the secret metadata and the payload in the JSON request body as shown in the :ref:`Store a secret <gsg-store-a-secret>` example.

 -  Submit a **POST** request without a ``payload`` attribute against the secrets resource and then include the payload in a subsequent **PUT** request against the secret that was created by the POST.
 This mode enables you to upload payloads that cannot be included inside the JSON body, such as a binary file, to the |product name| system directly for encrypted storage.
+   See the :ref:`Create a secret using two-step storage <gsg-two-step-secret-creation>` example.

 ..  note::
-        Note
         Submitting a **POST** request creates secret metadata.
-If the payload is provided inside the JSON body of the  **POST** request, then it is encrypted and stored, and then linked with this metadata.
-If no payload is included within the **POST** request, then it must be provided with a subsequent **PUT** request.
-The secret resource encrypts and stores both, the client-provided secret data (payload) and metadata.
+When the payload is included in the JSON body of the  **POST** request, it is encrypted and stored, and linked with the secret metadata.

+        If the payload is not included within the **POST** request, it must be provided in a subsequent **PUT** request.
+When the payload arrives, the client-provided secret data is encrypted, stored and linked with the secret metadata created by the previous **POST** request.

 .. _containers-concept: